lucero-os/book_collab_hub/README.md

-# Project Name: Dockerized Laravel App
+# Project Name: Book collab hub

 ## Introduction
 This project is a fully dockerized Laravel application that includes MySQL for database storage and Redis for caching.